foldfelis/Terming.jl/README.md

 ### **Looking for color screen?**

 It is recommended to use [Crayons](https://github.com/KristofferC/Crayons.jl) to gain more decorations.
 [Here](example/features/logo.jl) and [here](example/snake/view.jl) are some examples

+## Want something more advanced?

+For a more complete example, take a look at [Snake Game](example/snake).